Posts

 Image

 I'm a big fan of Fiio’s sound quality, but I've been very disappointed by their physical build and technical reliability.
 While the audio on their devices is always superb, I've run into several issues with their products.
-I love my Fiio FH9 IEMs—they feature a hybrid setup with one dynamic driver and six balanced armature drivers—and they were the best-sounding IEMs I could find within my $600 budget when I was shopping for IEMs a couple of years ago.
+I love my Fiio FH9 IEMs—they feature a hybrid setup with one dynamic driver and six balanced armature drivers—and they were the best-sounding IEMs I could find within my $600 budget when I was shopping for IEMs a few years ago.
 Unfortunately, both pairs died on me after about a year on average.
 To be exact, one pair failed after just six months (I plan to send it to Fiio under warranty, hoping they won't claim I broke it), and the second pair stopped working after about two years.
 Both had the same issue: the connection between the earbuds and cables is very poor, causing either intermittent failures or complete loss of function over time.
-I tried three different cables and also used Fiio’s UTSW5 Bluetooth earhooks, but the problem is definitely...
+I tried three different cables and also used Fiio’s UTSW5 Bluetooth earhooks, but the problem is definitely with ...

 How to disable or rebind NVidia's Statistics Overlay (Alt + R)